mongodb/docs/source/applications/replication.rst

 .. default-domain:: mongodb

-From the perspective of the client applications, whether a MongoDB instance is a single server (i.e. "standalone") or a replica seat is mostly irrelevant.
+From the perspective of the client applications, whether a MongoDB instance is a single server (i.e. "standalone") or a replica set is mostly irrelevant.
 While specific configuration depends to some extent on the client :doc:`drivers </applications/drivers>`, there is often minimal or no differences between applications running with